-Fees revenues for the three months ended March 31, 2009 decreased \$48 million, or 20 percent, as compared to the same period of 2008.
-The decrease in fees revenues can be primarily attributed to changes in certain of our broadband access partnerships, from being fee-paying user based to an advertising revenue sharing model as well as our outsourcing of the voice over internet protocol, or VOIP, and subscription music businesses.
+Fees revenues for the three and six months ended June 30, 2009 decreased 8 percent and 14 percent, respectively, as compared to the same periods in 2008.
+The decrease in fees revenues for the three and six months ended June 30, 2009 can be primarily attributed to changes in certain of our broadband access partnerships, from being fee-paying user based to an advertising revenue sharing model, as well as our outsourcing of the voice over internet protocol, or VOIP, and subscription music businesses.